Survival 101 : Thanksgiving Away

 Admittedly, adjusting to life away from home is difficult and the holidays often serve as bright points of the college experience.
 In the midst of exams, quizzes and studying, holidays serve as those rare times that you get to see your family, reconnect with old friends and of course, EAT in abundance.
 However, the reality is that you may not get the opportunity to make it home for every holiday.
 Whether it's because the trip home is a little too far, a struggling bank account balance is holding you back or maybe you've decided to devote yourself to some solid study time.
 While it may not be quite the same, without the homemade pies or sneaking turkey when no one is watching, there are a few ways you can enjoy the upcoming Thanksgiving holiday, even from your 10x10 dorm.

 Find friends who will be staying in town for the holiday and come together for a budget-friendly potluck!
 If you're really feeling fancy, skip the non-perishable canned goods and ask mom for a special recipe that you can make for your friends.
 Lastly, don’t be afraid to shake things up a little!
-Although having a traditional Thanksgiving meal might be ideal, it isn't always an option and while Thanksgiving is an American holiday, there are other countries around the world have similar celebrations that often focus on the harvesting season.
+Although having a traditional Thanksgiving meal might be ideal, it isn't always an option and while Thanksgiving is an American holiday, there are other countries around the world that have similar celebrations that often focus on the harvesting season.
 Countries such as Korea, China, Brazil and India all have major celebrations for the season.
 So plan a celebration with some new friends and be prepared to discover some tasty treats!

 Bring the Traditions With You